TechForUK/brexchat/content/help/ready.md

 ---
-title: Are you ready?
+title: Be patient & informed
 type: help
 weight: 70
 ---

+Some people will never change their minds, so don’t try.
+But plenty of people will.
+Focus on them.

-These 5 steps won't necessarily happen in the order here... you might have to think on your feet but remember - it's not worth falling out over.
+These 5 steps won’t necessarily happen in the order here and it may take many gentle conversations.
+And you will often have to think on your feet but remember - it’s not worth falling out over.

-Some people won't ever change their minds, so don't try.
-Concentrate on those who might...

-**Have a happy Christmas!**

-{{< button "/subject/_index.md" "I'll give it a go" >}}
+Good luck & have a Happy Christmas.